Skip to main content

 - {VPC_ID}_sn_6

-3. On the cluster list screen, go to [Created cluster] > [Node pool] tab, and click the [Create node pool] button.
+3. In the Cluster List screen, click on [Created Cluster] > [Node Pool] tab, then click the [Create Node Pool] button.

-4. Refer to the following to create a node pool.
+4. Refer to the following information to create the node pool.

 Virtual Machinem2a.large502

-You can call the Kubernetes API by executing commands with kubectl, the Kubernetes command-line tool.
-All interactions with the cluster are performed by calling the Kubernetes API server located in the control plane through API requests.
+All interactions with the cluster are performed by calling Kubernetes API server in control plane.

 Install kubectl

-To use kubectl, proceed with the installation based on your environment.
+To use kubectl, install it first.
+Perform installation according to your environment.

-1. Install kubectl using the Homebrew package manager or the curl command.
+1. Use Homebrew package manager or the curl command to install kubectl.

 Homebrew